 SOURCES: Texas Workforce Commission; Bureau of Labor Statistics; authors' calculations.

-DEMOGRAPHICS: In-Migration Plays Key Growth Role
+DEMOGRAPHICS: In-Migration Key to Growth

 EMPLOYMENT: Energy Affects Postrecession Recovery